In 1933, there was one drive-in theater operating in the

 "Chihuahua" sandwich which is also sold

-for take-out.
-The grandson of the Skyvue
+The grandson of the Skyvue owner has a

-owner has recently opened a new drive-in
+a new drive-in near Lubbock.

 The Dixie Drive-In was located in Olden and closed years ago.